obifarin/RCC_MLprediction/README.md

 sensitivity, and 85% specificity, and an AUC of 0.98.

 **Novel Aspect**: Our results provide evidence that RCC diagnosis may be possible via a routine urine test.

+Notebooks <br>
+Merge NMR and MS and the